pypeit/PypeIt/doc/cookbook.rst

 with a separate doc for how to view each, what they should look like, and how to troubleshoot:

   - View the :doc:`master_bias` image (if you produced one)
   - View the :doc:`master_arc` image
   - View the :doc:`master_tilt` image
   - Check slit edges with the :doc:`master_edges` file
-  - Check the 1D wavelength solution using the :ref:`cookbook-qa` below.
+  - Check the 1D wavelength solution in the :doc:`master_wvcalib` output
-  - Check the 2D wavelength solution using the :ref:`cookbook-qa` below.
+  - Check the 2D wavelength solution in the :doc:`master_tilts` output
   - Check the :doc:`master_flat` images

 Note that only a subset of these may be made.
 It depends on your spectrograph and the calibration files input.

-QA
---

-As calibrations are generated, for several a series of PNG files are generated in the QA/PNG/ folder.

-This :doc:`qa` describes the key outputs.

 5. Examine Spectra
 ==================